kozmickystrazca/Space-Debris-Public/server/README.md

 You can add multiply  parameter at once by devide them with a ***&*** character, for example in case of `/data?year=1998&status=-` you will got every **nonoperational** object from the year **1998**.
 Also, you can add different value for the same parameter (excluded the year).
 For example, if you want to fetch every space object with the the type of **payload** and status of **P**, **B** and **S**, from the year 2017, you shouldd use the next url:
     **`/data?type=PAY&status=P&status=B&status=S&year=2017`**

+>The TLE data were fetched from space-trak.org, but we only used the subset of them and the Keplerian elements have been slightly modified that they do not carry any information applicable for further usage of the data.
+>The raw NORAD satcat was fetched from celestrak.org in CSV format.